 Three of Five Dangers

 (DM) — Philadelphia.
-The Fillmore at the Foundry in Fishstown.
+The Fillmore at the Foundry in Fishtown.
 Concert review: Roosevelt.

 What if you don’t know Roosevelt?

 Music.
-A subject few claim superior understanding of if they are not a musician.
+A subject few claim a superior understanding of if they are not a musician.
 Admittedly, I’m no longer a cutting edge teen.
-I’m no longer a savvy twenty something.
-No, this audiophile is a one-time artist and music snob since being able to stand between the two front seats of my parents car and sing American Pie as a five year old.
+I’m no longer a savvy twenty-something.
+No, this audiophile is a one-time artist and music snob since being able to stand between the two front seats of my parents’ car and sing American Pie as a five-year-old.
 It is from a lifetime of input I claim the right to judge with your respect to my opinion.